 Running HelloWorld.class

-Running the .class file loads the bytecode into Java Runtime Environment.
-JRE executes the instructions specified in byte code format.
-To run the .class file, run the following command from the location of .class file
+Running the compiled .class file loads the bytecode into the Java Runtime Environment (JRE), which executes the program instructions.
+To run your program, use the following command from the directory containing the .class file:

 tutorialkart@java:~$ java HelloWorld